okaanyildiz/react-tailwind-github-finder-app/README.md

 9) Inside the return statement enter the jsx code shown below.
 10) Go to the App.js
 11) Import Alert.jsx
-12) Place the <Alert /> inside the main element, above the Routes.
+12) Place the Alert inside the main element, above the Routes.

 UserSearch.jsx
 ```